 like the straw hat …

-The people of St Barts are conservative and proud of their ancestry.
+The people of Saint Barts are conservative and proud of their ancestry.
 Tradition and culture of St Barts awakens in the great moments of family life: birth, baptism, First Communion, engagement, marriage or funeral.
 During the 19th century, when the St Barts regained a semblance of normal life, young men discreetly courted young girls under the chaperone’s eye.
 For all the joyous occasions we took out the accordion, the tambourine and the maracas and a little neighborhood ball was improvised where we tasted the traditional “ti-sec”, the roasted pancake or the “potato pudding”.
 For Sunday masses, romantic weddings and processions, we wore the beautiful toilets.
 The traditional costume is always honored for the patronal feast and folklore events.
 A few years ago, you could still come across ladies wearing the traditional headdress.

 Between the carriage and the straw hat at Corossol and Colombier and the panama at Cul de Sac, Marigot or Vitet, these headdresses are a symbol.
 The carriage or Quichenotte, large white headdress, is distinguished in 2 categories:

 - The platinum carriage made of braids sewn together.

 - The stick carriage made of fine wooden sticks inserted into the spaces created for this purpose.

 - Later, the carriage gave way to the straw hat.

 There was also the cape (which no longer exists except in the Gustavia museum) made of blue fabric for work and black for outings.
 All these head covers were used to protect themselves from the sun and scratches from the wood picked up for the kitchen, but they were also very useful to keep away the few English and Swedish too enterprising, hence the name Quichenotte (kiss me not)!